mattermost/docs/source/install/self-managed-changelog.md

  - Fixed an issue where thread updates did not show correctly after the computer woke up.
  - Fixed an issue where a negative unread count sometimes appeared with Collapsed Reply Threads enabled.
  - Fixed an issue where the modal to create a Custom Group got closed when pressing ENTER.
- - Fixed an issue where group mention did not get highlighted in Professional License.
+ - Fixed an issue where group mention did not get highlighted in Professional subscription.
+ - Fixed an issue where users were unable to edit posts with markdown code blocks.

 ### config.json
 Multiple setting options were added to ``config.json``.
 Below is a list of the additions and their default values on install.
 The settings can be modified in ``config.json``, or the System Console when available.